djhshih/guidelines-genai-usage/README.md

 Rather, GenAI *fabricates* information because of how it is developed, and fabrication has serious ramifications in science.

-The quality of work produced by GenAI can sometimes be impressive, especially in the context of writing text that need not be grounded in facts or generating images that need not be accurate.
+The quality of work produced by GenAI can sometimes be impressive, especially for contents that need not be grounded in facts.
 However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI models are trained to generate text or images that are *plausible* but not necessarily accurate.
 Therefore, using GenAI in scientific work requires forethought and care.